digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 JSON API Server
 ----------------

-As before, template IDs may still be used with a package id, however, for packages built as LF 1.16 or greater, the package may also be identified by name, i.e. for upgradable packages, a template ID can have the form ``#<package-name>:<module-name>:<template-name>``, and this will be resolved to corresponding templates from all packages which share this name, and are built at 1.16 or above.
-For packages built at LF 1.15 or lower, the templates will not be identifiable via a package name, and a package id must be used.
+Template IDs may still be used with a package ID, however, for packages built as LF 1.16 or greater, the package may also be identified by name.
+That is to say, for upgradable packages a template ID can have the form ``#<package-name>:<module-name>:<template-name>``, and this is resolved to corresponding templates from all packages which share this name, and are built at 1.16 or above.
+For packages built at LF 1.15 or lower, the templates are not identifiable via a package name, and a package ID must be used.

-Note: template ids in query results will always use a package id.
+Note: template IDs in query results always use a package ID.
 This allows us to distinguish the source of a particular contract.
-This means that if you use a template with a package name in the request, you can no longer expect the template ids in the result to exactly match the input template id.
+This means that if you use a template with a package name in the request, you can no longer expect the template IDs in the result to exactly match the input template ID.

 Package ID selection preference: preferences apply to JSON API where you can specify your preferred selection of package versions.